cse110-sp23-group5/cse110-sp23-group5/workplan.md

 - GitHub project board for issue tracking has been created [here](https://github.com/users/VijayP30/projects/1)

 #### Specify Stories More Concretely And Create Tasks For Each Story With Their Estimate/Priority
-- Design:
+- Design: Redesign webpages (P0, 2)
-- Frontend:
+- Frontend: UI/UX Cleanup (P1, 3)
-- Backend:
+- Backend: Duplicate Storage Bug (P1, 2)
-- Testing:
+- Testing: Setup CI/CD (P0, 4)

-#### Tasks For Next Meeting
+#### Tasks For Next Meeting (5/12)
 - Progress updates on each teams story:
+  - Design: Completed, and frontend team has started working on implementing the design
+  - Frontend: Started working on design updates that have been completed since previous meeting
+  - Backend: Fixed duplicate storage bug.
+Waiting for approvals and then merging.
+Need to decide next task
+  - Testing: CI/CD is set up.
+Waiting for approvals and then merging

+#### Tasks For Next Meeting (5/15)
-  - Design:
+- Design: Start drafting mobile design
-  - Frontend:
+- Frontend: Continue implementing new design from design team
-  - Backend:
+- Backend: Get PR approved, and start working towards next story (most likely will be working with testing team)
-  - Testing:
+- Testing: Look into API implementation and saving birthdays